racktivity/ext-pylabs-core/pyapps/sampleapp/portal/spaces/doc/modeling.md

         customenum = model.Enumeration(MyFirstEnum, thrift_id=4)

 Whenever you add or update a property, make sure that you do not reuse the `thrift_id`.
 For example, assume that in a next version the `streetnumber` property is split in two properties, `street` and `number`.
-You could change the name of the `streetnumber` property to just `street` and create a new property `number`, however, do not apply the change this way.
+You could change the name of the `streetnumber` property to just `street` and create a new property `number`.
+However, do not apply the change this way.
 Create two new properties and comment the obsolete property instead.
 Since thrift works by id, existing objects will provide values with street and number when calling their new property `street`.
-In the example given, if you change the property `streetnumber` to `street`, all existing root objects in the database still contain the values of `streetnumber`, where newly created objects will only have a street name.
-This may result in erroneous values when retrieving old root objects.
+In the example given, if you change the property `streetnumber` to `street`, all existing Root Objects in the database still contain the values of `streetnumber`, where newly created objects will only have a street name.
+This may result in erroneous values when retrieving old Root Objects.
 If you put the old property in a comment line and create two new properties, you will no longer be able to retrieve the old value of the commented property.
 Therefore be careful when you make properties inactive.